 Information counseling is done on a one to one basis to ensure privacy and individual attention.Your information counselor is there to make sure you are informed about the abortion, risks associated with the procedure, how to care for yourself after the procedure, and to make sure all of your questions are answered.

-Pain releiver – you may choose to use a painkiller during your procedure.
-This medication will make you feel relaxed and will help lessen and manage the pain you may feel during the procedure.
+Oral pain reliever – you may choose to use an oral anesthetic/painkiller during your procedure.
+This medication will make you feel relaxed and may help lessen and manage the pain you may feel during the procedure.

 Nitrous Oxide gas – you may choose to use Nitrous Oxide gas (laughing gas) during the procedure.
 The gas will make you feel relaxed, lightheaded, even sleepy.

-You can use all of these anesthesia options or some of them or even none of them.
-Your information counselor or Physician will answer any questions you have about these options and you can decide which is best for you on the day of your procedure.
+You can use any of these anesthesia options or none of them.
+Your information counselor and Physician will answer any questions you have about these options and you can decide which is best for you on the day of your procedure.

 The surgical procedure will last approximately 5 minutes.
 It will start with a internal exam very much like what you experience during a pap exam.
 When the physical exam is complete a speculum will be inserted into your vagina so the Physician can see your cervix.
 You will then receive a local anesthesia to numb your cervix.
 The Physician will then begin to gently dilate your cervix with a series of instruments: the Physician will begin with a very small dilator and then progress to a slightly larger one and so on, until your cervix is dilated to the appropriate width.
 Once the cervix is dilated the Physician will insert a rounded plastic tube called a cannula into your uterus and then use suction to remove the pregnancy.
 Once this part is complete, the procedure is over.
 You will then be escorted into the recovery room so that you may relax until you are ready to leave.